vivaria/edisonrul.ing/docs/source/cards/s/skull-lair.md

 ### Card Rulings

-●Removing Monster Cards in your GY from play is a cost to activate Skull Lair's Ignition effect.
+*   Removing Monster Cards in your GY from play is a cost to activate Skull Lair's Ignition effect.
-●You can't destroy a face-down monster because its Level can't be determined.
+*   You can't destroy a face-down monster because its Level can't be determined.